mskljns/ComprehensionProblems_DAiSEE/README.md

 The calculated features need to be normalized and further data manipulation has to be done.
 Figures of all features will be stored in 'model_development\preprocessing\figures\data_distribution\' that show the data distribution before and after data manipulation.
-The resulting data will be saved in the following folder: 'data\interim\...set\data_preprocessed\'
+The resulting data will be saved in the following folder: 'data\interim\data_preprocessed\'

     $ data_preprocessing.py